-Affiliate membership in AWP is $285 per year if paid before August 1, and $335 if paid after that date.
-The annual dues apply only to affiliate members in the United States; please contact us to sign up as a Canadian or international affiliate member.
+Affiliate membership in AWP is $295 per year if paid before August 1 and $345 if paid after that date.
+The membership runs from August 1 through July 31.
+The annual dues apply only to affiliate members in the United States; please contact us for information on how to sign up if your school is outside of the USA.
 To have AWP staff handle the online administrative functions of your membership for you, select the concierge rate checkbox when you join or renew an organizational membership.

 Qualifications for Affiliate Membership